-Site allocation: Mixed use community (Clinics, health centres, crèches, day nurseries, day centre) and
+Site allocation: Mixed use community (Clinics, health centres, crèches, day nurseries, day centre) and residential or solely residential if the community service is provided elsewhere.

 Indicative site capacity: 2-6 new homes

 Facilitate the provision of a modern community facility on the lower floors and create a more secure environment, helping to minimise vandalism and design out crime.